Ben Satterlee

 About

-With a background in industrial design, user research, and business-building, Ben brings a Swiss Army Knife approach to his work in design strategy.
-He loves any opportunity to help others by way of design, especially while striking the balance between left and right brain thinking.
+With a background spanning industrial design, user research, and business-building, Ben brings a Swiss Army Knife approach to design strategy.
+He loves any opportunity to expand his perspective and help others solve problems by way of design.

-Before Peer Insight, Ben worked as an industrial designer and co-founder of two separate companies: an industrial design studio and a prosthetic design startup.
-Within his industrial design studio, he led projects and brought physical products to life for clients in a wide range of industries; from furniture, toys, and boat design to footwear featured in New York Fashion Week.
-Within his prosthetic design startup, Ben acted as User Research Lead.
-He led research with a diversity of prosthetic arm users to gain insight into where they needed more support from today’s industry.
-Through his startup journey he gained investment and participated in a startup accelerator studio to help bring this vision to life.
+Before joining Peer Insight, Ben worked as both an industrial designer and co-founder of two ventures: an industrial design studio and a prosthetic design startup.
+Through his studio work, he led projects across a wide range of industries, bringing physical products to life spanning furniture, toys, transportation design, and footwear featured at New York Fashion Week.
+In his prosthetic startup, Ben led user research with a diverse community of prosthetic arm users to better understand unmet needs and opportunities for support within the industry.

-Ben lives in Chicago, IL, and he holds a B.A. in Industrial Design from Iowa State University.
+Ben lives in Chicago and holds a Bachelor's in Industrial Design from Iowa State University.

 Clients I've Been Privileged to Serve